-Overall, we had a nice dinner here at Romantic Baboy.
+Overall, we had a nice meal here at Romantic Baboy.
 Like I said, it’s a huge plus that we got seated early and the queue here wasn’t long.
 I think it’s important to choose a buffet or other unli-dish restaurant that offers a relaxed ambience so you can pace yourself when eating, and this fits the bill.

 Service-wise, they give refills quite fast and they are very attentive.
 It’s easy to get the attention of the staff.
 At the end of our meal, we were given a rose.
 How romantic!
 (We gave it to our cat, Mingming, at home.)

 Romantic Baboy is a popular unli samgyupsal restaurang with several branches across Metro Manila.